den-ree/Blog/README.md

-My notes about mobile tech
+My notes about mobile tech.